 I would really love to visit the exotic beauty of Morocco someday.
 Immerse myself in their culture and indulge in flirtatious cuisine…with throw pillows, mood lighting, and maybe a belly dancer!
 Just sounds so whimsical and charming!
 That kind of culinary experience seems so far away when I’m tucked away in Boston.
-Failing that, I made myself a dish with a blend of alluring and romantic Moroccan spices and flavors.
+Instead, I made myself a dish with a blend of alluring and romantic Moroccan spices and flavors, so I may feel as if I’m within that exotic beauty.
 Cumin, cinnamon, ginger, apricots, tomato, and almond.
 Not only do the spices come together for an exotic deliciousness, but also a healthy and gorgeous meal!

 Along with the Moroccan spices and apricot, almond butter is added to a tomato based broth.
 Almond butter is amazing for….everything.
 I simply cannot control myself when a jar of almond butter is within five feet.
 And I really should, because it makes a wonderful ingredient for sauces by introducing a sweet nutty balance.
 In this Moroccan dish, the addition of almond butter results in a rich and creamy seductive sauce with a slight kick.

 - 1 14 oz can of Tomato Sauce

 - ⅓ cup of Apricot Puree or Jam

 - 3 Cinnamon Sticks